giovabattelli/reptilog/README.md

 > An AI-powered changelog inspired by [Greptile](https://greptile.com).
 Built with [Probot](https://github.com/probot/probot) and [OpenAI](https://openai.com/index/hello-gpt-4o/) for the backend, [Next.js](https://nextjs.org/) with the App Router, [Lowdb](https://github.com/typicode/lowdb) for data storage, [Tailwind CSS](https://tailwindcss.com/) for styling, [Framer Motion](https://www.framer.com/motion/) for animations, and [Lucide](https://lucide.dev/) for icons.

+- After merging a PR to your production branch, Reptilog uses LLMs to translate the data associated with all the commits of that PR (including commit message, changes per file, etc.) into a user friendly changelog.

 ## Demo

 <div align="center">